gavinhaggis/guinness-price-tracker/README.md

-# 🍺 Guinness Price Tracker — Finland
+# Spot the G 🍺 Finnish Guinness Tracker

 > *Because a good pint shouldn't cost a surprise.*